geeknik/my-awesome-stars/README.md

 ## HTML

+- [elder-plinius/ImageDefender](https://github.com/elder-plinius/ImageDefender) - adds an adversarial watermark to your uploaded image to neutralize photo modification attempts by AI on social media and beyond
 - [ngxson/smolvlm-realtime-webcam](https://github.com/ngxson/smolvlm-realtime-webcam) - Real-time webcam demo with SmolVLM and llama.cpp server
 - [phishdestroy/ScamIntelLogs](https://github.com/phishdestroy/ScamIntelLogs) - Preserving Telegram dumps of scammer activities for evidence and awareness
 - [geeknik/pink-sock](https://github.com/geeknik/pink-sock) - Pink Sock is a Brave browser extension that analyzes web pages for improper sandboxing of iframes and other related security vulnerabilities